 - 40.4 At each Competition where a sprint session is scheduled, and in addition to the provisions of Article 40.2 above, other than when cars are sealed overnight in accordance with Article 40.6, the following work may be carried out: - a) The following items may be replaced with components of the same specification: - i) Brake Discs and Caliper pads - ii) Engine Exhaust System - iii) Engine Oil Filters - iv) Intake Air filter - v) Spark plugs - 40.5 At the end of the qualifying practice session at least three (3) cars will be chosen to undergo further checks, once informed their car has been selected the Competitor concerned must take the car to the Parc Fermé immediately. - 40.6 Within two (2) hours of the end of both the qualifying practice session and the sprint session (where it is scheduled) all cars used during each session (or which were intended for use but failed to leave the pit lane) must be covered and ready for FIA seals to be applied in order to ensure that they remain secure until the following day.
 For marketing purposes this deadline may be extended for one car from each Competitor for a maximum of two (2) hours by prior arrangement with the Technical Delegate.
-Whilst cars are covered overnight, they may be fitted with devices to keep them warm. - 40.7 At each Competition where a sprint session is scheduled, three (3) hours before the start of P2, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.8 Five (5) hours before the scheduled start of the formation lap for the race, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race.

-- 40.9 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
-In the case of a breach of this Article the relevant driver must: - a) start the sprint session from the pit lane and follow the procedures prescribed in Article 43.3, if the parc fermé conditions are breached from the start of the qualifying practice session until the car leaves the pit lane for the sprint session; and/or - b) start the race from the pit lane and follow the procedures prescribed in Article 44.2, if the parc fermé conditions are breached from the start of the sprint session until the car leaves the pit lane for the race.
+Whilst cars are covered overnight, they may be fitted with devices to keep them warm. - 40.7 At each Competition where a sprint session is scheduled, three (3) hours before the start of P2, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.8 Five (5) hours before the scheduled start of the formation lap for the race, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.9 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
+In the case of a breach of this Article, one of the following penalties will be applied.
+The relevant driver must: - a) start the sprint session from the pit lane and follow the procedures prescribed in Article 43.3, if the parc fermé conditions are breached from the start of the qualifying practice session until the car leaves the pit lane for the sprint session; and/or - b) start the race from the pit lane and follow the procedures prescribed in Article 44.2, if the parc fermé conditions are breached from the start of the sprint session until the car leaves the pit lane for the race. - c) start the race from the pit lane and follow the procedures prescribed in Article 44.2, if the parc fermé conditions are breached from the start of the qualifying practice until the car leaves the pit lane for the race.